2022 WHOI Ocean and Climate Innovation Accelerator (OCIA) Research Awards

-With the support of Analog Devices, Inc. (ADI), OCIA awarded grants to five internal proposals in 2021: three Incubation Awards, each providing up to $100,000 in seed funding to support design, exploration, and/or early execution of new, cutting-edge scientific initiatives; and two Acceleration Awards providing up to $300,000 each to expand successful or mature programs of cutting-edge scientific initiatives.
+With the support of Analog Devices, Inc. (ADI), OCIA is awarding annual grants to internal WHOI investigators at two levels: Incubation Awards provide up to $100,000 in seed funding to support design, exploration, and/or early execution of new, cutting-edge scientific initiatives; and Acceleration Awards provide up to $300,000 each to expand successful or mature programs of cutting-edge scientific initiatives.

 OCIA Incubation Awards (up to $100k each)